 Strier's lush harmonies and powerful harmonica give Vitis' songs a comfortable, yet raw environment in which to live.

-The duo recorded their debut album "Waterfall" in the summer of 2016.
+The two musicians recorded their debut album "Waterfall" in the summer of 2016.
 The second Album "Midnight Summer Dreaming" was released in May 2019 in Tel Aviv.
 Vitis & Strier's live sound as well as the album's sound is authentic and simple.

 The 19 years age difference between the two musicians is hardly felt when they play together, but may be one of the reasons for the wide range of audiences they seem to attract.
-They did three successful tours in Germany in the past year.
+They did four successful tours in Germany since September of 2016.
 On their tours they play to crowds of high school students as well as to much older crowds in venues, clubs, private houses, festivals, churches and synagogues.